Residents of Maiduguri say they have been distressed by the intense heat from the prevailing hot weather.

 Ali Kime and Fatima Bana, also complained about the hot weather, saying that it was compelling them to sleep outside of the house, exposed to mosquitoes and other dangers.

-Bana told NAN that she had resorted to taking her bath at least four times a day as a way of dealing with the excruciating heat.
+Bana said she had resorted to taking her bath at least four times a day as a way of dealing with the excruciating heat.

-NAN further reports that people in various locations in Maiduguri have resorted to using hand fans to cool their bodies while others seek out tree shades to ameliorate the heat.
+Residents in various locations across Maiduguri have resorted to using hand fans to cool their bodies while others seek out tree shades to ameliorate the heat.

 Meanwhile, Dr Ramatu Hassan, former National Coordinator, National Cancer Control Programme, has advised people to avoid direct exposure to the sun especially between the hours of 11am to 4pm.